We can't stress enough the importance of Vitamin D. Children and adults alike, need Vitamin D for a variety of reasons.

 If you are not certain that your child is receiving an adequate dose of Vitamin D, you should get him/her checked immediately.
 Treatment is usually done as per the requirement.

-Depending on your child´s situation, the doctor may recommend a High dose Vitamin D therapy.
-Also popularly known as Stoss Therapy, the high dose Vitamin D therapy helps in preventing bone problems.
+Depending on your child´s situation, the doctor may recommend a High dose of Vitamin D therapy.
+Also popularly known as Stoss Therapy, high-dose Vitamin D therapy helps in preventing bone problems.

 The treatment for Vitamin D can be either done orally or through an intro-muscular process.